-Cortisol (C) and testosterone (T) are sproduced by the adrenal cortex1, while ris produced by the Leydig cells in the testes2.
-C has a key role in physiological stress responses.
-Accordingly, this hormone is commonly used as an indicator of stress3.
+Cortisol (C) and testosterone (T) are steroid hormones.
+Cortisol is produced by the adrenal cortex1, while T is produced by the Leydig cells in the testes2 and also secreted in the adrenal cortex and ovaries in the small amounts3.
+Cortisol has a key role in physiological stress responses.
+Accordingly, this hormone is commonly used as an indicator of stress4.
 On the other hand, T plays an important role in male reproduction physiology.
-Thus, T levels can be used to assess male gonadal function2.
+Thus, T concentrations can be used to assess male gonadal function2.
+Measuring C and T concentrations can be used to monitor stress and reproduction in order to support the breeding management, because high concentrations of C can suppres the T production2.

-Steroid hormones can be measured by an enzyme-linked immunosorbent assay (ELISA) technique using various samples (e.g., plasma or serum4, urine5, feces^{6,7}, saliva^{8,9}, and hair10).
-This technique is now widely used, as it is simple, rapid, convenient, relatively inexpensive, requires a lower sample volume, and particularly, as it is free of radioisotope waste^{11,12}.
+Steroid hormones can be measured by an enzyme-linked immunosorbent assay (ELISA) technique using various samples (e.g., plasma or serum5, urine6, feces^{7,8}, saliva^{9,10}, and hair11).
+This technique is now widely used, as it is simple, rapid, convenient, relatively inexpensive, requires a lower sample volume, and particularly, as it is free of radioisotope waste^{12,13}.
 Moreover, the availability of commercial ELISA kits makes it easy to apply this technique.
-However, because many commercial ELISA kits are usually designed for humans, using them for animals must be done with great caution and measurements are only trustworthy after the validation of the assay13.
+However, because many commercial ELISA kits are usually designed for humans, using them for animals must be done with great caution and measurements are only trustworthy after the validation of the assay14.

-In order to reliably measure C and T concentrations in cattle using a human commercial ELISA kit, the ELISA kit needs to be validated analytically, physiologically or biologically^{4,14}.
-Analytical validation can be performed by examining the specificity (cross-reactions), sensitivity, precision, and parallelism (linearity) of the ELISA kit^{1,4}.
-In addition, it is crucial to perform the biological validation of the assay to examine the ability of the assay to differentiate the variation of the hormone concentration based on the physiological conditions of the animals14.
-The biological validation of T measurements can be achieved by comparing the concentrations of T from individuals of different age (juvenile versus adult), or sex (male versus female) classes4.
-For C measurements, the comparison of C concentrations of the same animal before and after some known stressful events (eg., capture, translocation, transportation, and agonistic interactions) can be used as a biological validation procedure14.
+In order to reliably measure C and T concentrations in cattle using a human commercial ELISA kit, the ELISA kit needs to be validated analytically, physiologically or biologically^{5,15}.
+Analytical validation can be performed by examining the specificity (cross-reactions), sensitivity, precision, and parallelism (linearity) of the ELISA kit^{1,5}.
+In addition, it is crucial to perform the biological validation of the assay to examine the ability of the assay to differentiate the variation of the hormone concentration based on the physiological conditions of the animals15.
+The biological validation of T measurements can be achieved by comparing the concentrations of T from individuals of different age (juvenile versus adult), or sex (male versus female) classes5.
+For C measurements, the comparison of C concentrations of the same animal before and after some known stressful events (eg., capture, translocation, transportation, and agonistic interactions) can be used as a biological validation procedure15.

-Another critical issue for hormone measurements is the repeated freezing and re-thawing of the samples (freeze-thaw cycles) during the storage prior to the analyses15.
-Freezing the serum or plasma at -20°C or lower is an ideal storage method16.
+Another critical issue for hormone measurements is the repeated freezing and re-thawing of the samples (freeze-thaw cycles) during the storage prior to the analyses16.
+Freezing the serum or plasma at -20°C or lower is an ideal storage method17.
 However, power outages frequently occur, particularly in developing countries, and they can last for a few hours up to a day.
-Manuals of commercial ELISA kits always explicitly warn to avoid freeze-thaw cycles, because repeated freezing and re-thawing of the samples may affect the stability of the hormones in the serum or plasma, for example: insulin in rats17; adrenocorticotropic hormone in humans18; and sex hormone-binding globulin (SHBG), progesterone, estrone, estradiol, and dehydroepiandrosterone sulfate (DHEAS) in humans 19,20.
-Conversely, several studies have reported no effect of repeated freeze-thaw cycles on the stability of hormone concentrations, such as progesterone in female dogs (bitches)21 and DHEAS, C, dihydrotestosterone, T, estradiol, and progesterone in humans^{22,23}.
-These different results suggest that the stability may depend on the number of cycles, duration of cycles, and temperature during the repeated freezin l rethawing, as well as on the type of hormones measured.
+Manuals of commercial ELISA kits always explicitly warn to avoid freeze-thaw cycles, because repeated freezing and re-thawing of the samples may affect the stability of the hormones in the serum or plasma, for example: insulin in rats18; adrenocorticotropic hormone in humans19; and sex hormone-binding globulin (SHBG), progesterone, estrone, estradiol, and dehydroepiandrosterone sulfate (DHEAS) in humans^{20,21}.
+Conversely, several studies have reported no effect of repeated freeze-thaw cycles on the stability of hormone concentrations, such as progesterone in female dogs (bitches)22 and DHEAS, C, dihydrotestosterone, T, estradiol, and progesterone in humans^{23,24}.
+These different results suggest that the stability may depend on the number of cycles, duration of cycles, and temperature during the repeated freezing and rethaving, species-specific differences, as well as on the type of hormones measured.